Act I · The Grove

 "Do you think more will come?"

 Astarion scoffs.
 "If he sent one, he'll send another.
-Cazador is relentless when he sets his mind to something, and he has countless people in his thrall.
+Cazador is relentless, and he has countless people in his thrall.
 Not just spawn, you know, but deluded hopefuls that will do anything for him."
-He's quiet for a moment, before speaking again, thoughtfully.
-"The one thing I don't understand is... why?"
+He pauses and gently shakes his head.
+"The one thing I don't understand is... why?
+Why put the effort into bringing me back?"

 His head jerks, snapping at me.
 "I'm not exactly thrilled about it either, you know!"
-He suddenly withdraws into himself.
+He stares at me, and his shoulders fall.
 "Is this the thing that finally gets me kicked out?"

 Bex goes wide-eyed as she tracks the sprawling branches.
 "I think we found it."